mdsteiner/EFAtools/tests/testthat/_snaps/prepare_cor_input.md

       x Its diagonal is all ones and every entry lies in [-1, 1], but `x[i, j]` and `x[j, i]` differ. i Supply the raw observations the correlation matrix was computed from.

+# a singular matrix aborts unless the check is disabled

+    Code
+      .prepare_cor_input(sing_cor, N = sing_N)
+    Condition
+      Error:
+      !
+The correlation matrix is singular; no further analyses are performed. i Use `efa_screen()`, which reports the variables responsible.

+---

+    Code
+      suppressMessages(.prepare_cor_input(GRiPS_raw[1:4, ]))
+    Condition
+      Error:
+      !
+The correlation matrix is singular; no further analyses are performed. i With N = 4 and 8 variables the correlation matrix cannot have full rank.
+N must be larger than the number of variables.

+---

+    Code
+      suppressMessages(.prepare_cor_input(GRiPS_raw[1:8, ]))
+    Condition
+      Error:
+      !
+The correlation matrix is singular; no further analyses are performed. i With N = 8 and 8 variables the correlation matrix cannot have full rank.
+N must be larger than the number of variables.